crosstheages/public-data/patch-notes-portal.md

     - Wheel update with new design to match the Mystery Box aesthetic

-## 0.2.3 Mystery Box & Dashboard Updates
+## 0.2.3 Mystery Box and Dashboard Updates

 `2025-12-10`